waggle-sensor/summer2024/blog.md

 # June 14th, 2024
 I spent some reading up documentation and tutorials on how to merge these files.
 I ended up succeeding and I got a file with some images having their corresponding irridance values.
 I don't know why the other images don't have their respective values, but I will figure that out later.
 I am also trying to figure out how to get these urls into actual images that I can download to my computer.

+# June 15th, 2024
+Today I had a meeting with Seongha discussing over the goals of this project and how soon I should finish them.
+I then worked on downloading the images using a script that I created, but it always said failed to download.
+I asked Seongha and she said to use wget and use the terminal.
+I hope by the end of the day, I will have my images downloaded.
+I want to then train a resnet50 model on these images.
+I will have to think about the hyperparameters and parameters I want in order for my model to be accurate.